VMware

 An event is an action that triggers an event message on a vCenter Server.
 Event messages are not logged, but are instead stored in the vCenter Server database.
 The Sumo Logic Collector for VMware retrieves these messages using the vSphere python SDK.

-1. To test the events.py script that queries the vCenter Server for events and sends the events to Sumo Logic, go to the directory for the Sumo Logic scripts and run the events.py script with the following command.
-Review the examples for the different source types.
+To test the events.py script that queries the vCenter Server for events and sends the events to Sumo Logic, go to the directory for the Sumo Logic scripts and run the events.py script with one of the following commands.

 Sample username format is username@vsphere.local or domain/username.